sunny-nanade/xr-education-cross-disciplinary-teams/docs/REQUIRED_STATEMENTS.md

 ## Data Availability Statement

-The datasets generated and analyzed for this study, including anonymized student assessment data, project rubric scores, and collaboration survey responses, along with all Python analysis code and YAML-formatted assessment instruments, are openly available via GitHub at https://github.com/sunny-nanade/xr-education-cross-disciplinary-teams
+The datasets analyzed in this study, including anonymized student assessment data, project rubric scores, and collaboration survey responses, along with all Python analysis code and YAML-formatted assessment instruments, are available via GitHub: https://github.com/sunny-nanade/xr-education-cross-disciplinary-teams

-The repository includes:
+Repository contents include:
-- Anonymized participant data (CSV format)
+- Anonymized participant data (CSV)
-- Python analysis code with full documentation (712 lines: team formation, data generation, statistical analysis)
+- Python analysis code (team formation and statistical analysis)
-- Assessment instruments (pre/post test, project rubric, collaboration survey in YAML format)
+- Assessment instruments (pre/post test, project rubric, collaboration survey in YAML)
-- Publication-ready results tables (CSV + LaTeX) and figures (PNG 300dpi)
+- Publication-ready tables (CSV + LaTeX) and figures (PNG, 300 dpi)
-- Complete replication guide (400+ lines of documentation)
+- A comprehensive replication guide

-Data and code are available under MIT License.
+Data and code are licensed under MIT.
 Questions can be directed to the corresponding author at sunny.nanade@nmims.edu.
-To protect student privacy, the publicly shared version uses anonymized student identifiers (ST001-ST060); the file mapping identifiers to student names is retained securely by the authors for verification and auditing purposes only.
+To protect student privacy, the publicly shared version uses anonymized student identifiers (e.g., ST001–ST060); the file mapping identifiers to student names is retained securely by the authors for verification and auditing purposes only.

 ---